aws-samples/amazon-lex-v2-helper/README.md

 ## AWS Lambda usage

-You can clone this repo and execute ./create_layer.sh script, which will create a .zip file under /layer folder.
+You can clone this repo and execute ./create_layer.sh script, which will create a .zip file inside /layer folder.
-That zip can be used to create a layer and then added to your [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/adding-layers.html)
+That zip can be then used to create a layer for your [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/adding-layers.html).

 ## Security